Table of Contents

-- Alcoholic Potassium Hydroxide Solution – Dissolve 35 to 40 g of KOH in 20 ml of distilled water, and add sufficient aldehyde-free rectified spirit to make up to 1000 ml.
+- Alcoholic Potassium Hydroxide Solution: Dissolve 35 to 40 g of KOH in 20 ml of distilled water, then add sufficient aldehyde-free rectified spirit to make up to 1000 ml.
 Allow it to stand overnight, decant the clear liquid, and store it tightly closed in a bottle.

 - Phenolphthalein Indicator Solution: Dissolve 1.0 g of phenolphthalein in 100 ml of rectified spirit.
-Note: For oils or fats which give dark-coloured soap solutions, the observation of the end point of the titration may be facilitated either (a) by using thymolphthalein, or alkali blue 6B in place of phenolphthalein or (b) by adding 1 ml of a 0.1% (w/v) solution of methylene blue in water to each 100 ml of phenolphthalein indicator solution before the titration.
+Note: For oils or fats producing dark-colored soap solutions, thymolphthalein or alkali blue 6B can be used instead of phenolphthalein.
+Additionally, 1 ml of a 0.1% (w/v) solution of methylene blue in water can be added to each 100 ml of phenolphthalein indicator solution before the titration.

 - Standard Hydrochloric Acid (0.5 N).

-- Mix the sample thoroughly, and weigh accurately by difference about 1.5 to 2.0 g of the sample in a conical flask.
+- Thoroughly mix the sample and accurately weigh approximately 1.5 to 2.0 g in a conical flask.

-- Add 25 ml of the alcoholic KOH solution and connect the reflux air condenser to the flask.
+- Add 25 ml of the alcoholic KOH solution to the flask and connect the reflux air condenser.

-- Heat the flask on a water-bath or an electric hot plate for not more than 1 hr.
+- Heat the flask on a water-bath or electric hot plate for no more than 1 hour.

-- Boil gently but steadily until the sample is completely saponified as indicated by absence of any oily matter and appearance of clear solution.
+- Boil the mixture gently but steadily until the sample is fully saponified, indicated by the absence of any oily matter and the appearance of a clear solution.

-- After the flask and condenser have cooled somewhat, wash down the inside of the condenser with about 10 ml of hot ethyl alcohol neutral to phenolphthalein.
+- After the flask and condenser have cooled slightly, rinse the inside of the condenser with about 10 ml of hot ethyl alcohol neutral to phenolphthalein.

-- Add about 1 ml of phenolphthalein indicator solution, and titrate with standard hydrochloric acid.
+- Add approximately 1 ml of phenolphthalein indicator solution and titrate with standard hydrochloric acid.

-- Prepare and conduct a blank determination at the same time.
+- Perform a blank determination simultaneously with the sample.